Things to do while you wait for your MOT at Duffy Motors

 The Great Northern Warehouse is the first thing you see when you pull up to Duffy Motors in your car.
 This huge shopping centre has enough shops and eateries to keep anyone satisfied for an hour or two.

-You could even catch the latest blockbuster at the AMC 16 Cinema, located inside the shopping centre.
+You could even catch the latest blockbuster at the Odeon Cinema located inside the shopping centre.

 Afternoon tea, with a view